House on Haunted Hill: Production

+Casting

+In July 1958, Vincent Price was in talks with director William Castle to star in the film, and his casting was officially announced in August 1958.
+Carol Ohmart's casting was announced the following month.
+The film marked Ohmart's first major screen role in several years, following her publicized divorce from actor Wayde Preston.

+Filming

+Principal photography of House on Haunted Hill took place in the late summer of 1958.
 Exterior shots of the house were filmed at the historic Ennis House in Los Feliz, California, designed by Frank Lloyd Wright and built in 1924.
 The bulk of the film was shot on sound stages, depicting the interior of the house in a combination of styles, including 1890s Victorian, with gas chandeliers and sconces.
 The poster for the film included an illustration of a house in yet a third style, that of a fanciful four-story Romanesque structure.
+Several art pieces owned by Vincent Price were used as set decoration in the film.

 The theatrical trailer promoted the film as The House on Haunted Hill, although all advertising material and the title on the film itself were simply titled House on Haunted Hill.

-The film is perhaps best known for a promotional gimmick used in the film's original theatrical release called "Emergo".
-In some theaters that showed the film, exhibitors rigged an elaborate pulley system near the theater screen which allowed a plastic skeleton to be flown over the audience during a corresponding scene late in the film.
-(Several modern repertory cinemas including the Film Forum, Loew's Jersey Theatre, and Music Box Theatre (Chicago) have hosted revival screenings of the film during which the "Emergo" gimmick has been recreated.)

-It was reported that Carol Ohmart was supposed to record the theme in the opening credits, but the idea was scrapped.

 Release

-House on Haunted Hill was originally released theatrically by Allied Artists.
-"In the theatre," recalled Aerosmith's Steven Tyler, "they had a wire and a ghost came down and made everybody jump out of their seats.
-The girl you were with screamed, you screamed, and then, you know, everybody went home happy."